How to Budget Your Money like Dave Ramsey

-One of my absolute favorite posts is from Mr. Money Mustache and his post about retiring early and the surprisingly simple math on how to do it.
+One of my absolute favorite posts is from Mr. Money Mustache and his article about retiring early and the surprisingly simple math on how to do it.
 Super motivating!

 Food is often times the area in your budget where things start to veer off course.
 Eating out gets expensive, quick coffees, vending machine snacks, all add up rather quickly.

 Dave recommends 5-15% of your budget goes to food.
 Cost of living, dietary restrictions, etc. should all be considered when coming up with where you should be on this spectrum for spending.